cjdoucette/dpdk/examples/vlan/README.md

 ## Packet Generation

-The sample stream file, `arp_to_dpdk`, can be opened in Ostinato and run.
+The sample stream file, `vlan_to_dpdk`, can be opened in Ostinato and run.
 Change the MAC addresses in the stream file according to your local settings.

 ## Known Issues